 Low (orange).
 A considerable volume of spam was sent from this address.

 Medium (yellow).
 Indicates a low volume of spam sent.

 High (green).
 Almost no spam sent from this IP address.

 - Authentication.
-This dashboard contains information on the volume of emails that passed SPF, DKIM and DMARC authentication.
+This dashboard contains information about the volume of emails that passed SPF, DKIM and DMARC authentication.

-- Encryption, where you can see the percentage of inbound and outbound emails in ratio to the overall volume that have passed TLS.
+- Encryption, here you can see the percentage of inbound and outbound emails in ratio to the overall volume that have passed TLS.

 - Delivery errors.
 Shows the percentage of rejected or temp-failed emails.

-Email performance statistics are unavailable in this tool.
+Email performance statistics are unavailable with this tool.
 The only thing you can set up is a Feedback Loop.
 Once you have, you will receive reports on spam rates.

 Being a sender, you can also find the following useful information:

 - List of SMTP error codes